inspiringdev/Responsive-website/README.md

 What I Did (Features & Approach)
 I focused on hitting all the requirements, especially accessibility and responsive design.

-Semantic HTML: I used <main>, <form>, <fieldset>, and <legend> to give the page a logical structure.
-I avoided using <div> for everything.

 All Form Controls: I made sure to use all the required inputs:

-text, date, email, tel, password, radio and checkbox, select with <optgroup>,textarea, file, and datalist
+text, date, email, tel, password, radio and checkbox, select with <optgroup>,textarea, file, and datalist.

 Responsive Layout: The design is mobile-first.